Skip to content

 This segment is used in analysis to regularly check inactive users to spot opportunities to bring them back.

-All of your segments are listed on (you guessed it) the Definitions > Segments page.
+All of your segments are listed on (you guessed it) the Data > Segments page.
 For information on how to create and manage segments, see our guide on Segments.

 Creating Reports & Dashboards